 Global security has been changed by ransomware.
 There is now security software you can download on your computer to help protect your computer.
 Additionally, companies are proactively spending millions to protect their systems.
 As a general rule, don’t open any links or attachments you receive unless you know AND trust the sender.

 But how exactly do cyber attacks impact the marketplace?
 Let’s take a closer look as we step closer to achieving financial fluency.

 Cyber Attack’s Effect on Investing in Public Companies

 What effect do cyber attacks have on companies?
 Let’s take a look at the effect it has had recently on Danish shipping giant A.P.
 Moller-Maersk.
 Maersk is so large that it is responsible for 1 out of every 7 containers shipped globally.

 Generally, cyber attacks on a company result in short-term declines but in the long term don’t affect the stock price.
-That is usually because the makers of these viruses know that companies systems and files are backed up and can be replaced.
-Therefore, if the price they are asking for, the ransom, is high, companies will kill the affected systems and have them replaced.
-Though, if a company can’t fight off the virus and the ransom is low, many will just pay it as it is much more cost-effective.
+That is usually because the makers of these viruses know companies’ files are backed up and can be replaced.
+But if companies can’t fight off a virus or the ransom is low, many just opt to pay the ransom.

 One publicly traded company that has performed very well recently is cyber defense giant FireEye Inc. (FEYE).
 When the WannaCry attacks took place, FireEye’s stock price rose 10% in just 3 days.
 In the same 3 days, most major tech stocks were down 1-2%.
 This raises the idea that owning some cyber defense stock may be a very good hedge; this is particularly true against the possibility that one of your holdings is affected by a cyber attack.